arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 | 93452   | 123 Green Blvd  | Kirby    | TN  | 37000    | 2020-05-01    | `NULL`   |

 --{{0}}--
-With this most recent join criteria: the depression score (dep\_total) for subject 11234, measured on 2021-05-15, **matches** with the address 123 Oak Lane for the same subject and time period, the depression score (dep\_total) for subject 11234, measured on 2021-05-15, will **not match** with the address 123 Main Street for the same subject, because the time period doesn't match, the other rows in the depression\_scale **don't match** with any rows in the subject\_address table, and the first and third rows of the subject\_address table **don't match** with any rows in the depression\_scale table.
+With this most recent join criteria: the depression score (dep\_total) for subject 11234, measured on 2021-05-15, **matches** with the address 123 Oak Lane for the same subject and time period (the second row in the subject\_address table); however, this same depression score will **not match** with the address 123 Main Street for this subject (the first row of the subject\_address table), because the time period doesn't match.
+The other rows in the depression\_scale table **don't match** with any rows in the subject\_address table, and the first and third rows of the subject\_address table **don't match** with any rows in the depression\_scale table.

 ### 💫 **Your Turn 2: Join Criteria**